darkroomengineering/react-lenis/README.md

 </p> -->

 ## Introduction

-react-lenis creates and manages an instance of the [Lenis](https://github.com/studio-freight/lenis).
-It takes in a root prop and an options object that is spread into the Lenis constructor.

-If `root` is true, `<ReactLenis>` will be the root Lenis instance and all other `<ReactLenis>` components in the app will get the instance from the context.
-If `root` is false, the component will create a new Lenis instance and provide it via the context.
-It's recommended to only have one `<ReactLenis root>` component in your app.
+react-lenis provides a `<ReactLenis>` component that creates a [Lenis](https://github.com/studio-freight/lenis) instance and provides it to its children via context.
+This allows you to use Lenis in your React app without worrying about passing the instance down through props.
+It also provides a `useLenis` hook that allows you to access the Lenis instance from any component in your app.

 <br/>